COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Results

+In this section, we present the predictions of the SOM trained on CW data and applied to the CW data.
 The first parameter we estimated with the SOM is the redshift.
 Figure~\ref{fig:redshift_obs} shows the redshift predictions in each redshift bin.
 The open circles represent the median predicted redshift values, whereas the magenta points correspond to observational data with spectroscopic redshifts.
-The overall bias is close to zero, except in the redshift bin from $0.1$ to $0.8$, where it is slightly larger ($0.014$).
-The Pearson correlation coefficient also indicates that the linear correlation is not very strong ($0.64<r<0.78$).
+The overall bias is close to zero, except in the redshift bin from $0.1$ to $0.8$, where it is slightly larger $(0.028)$.
+The Pearson correlation coefficient also indicates that the linear correlation is not very strong $(0.7<r<0.8)$.

-Notably, galaxies with spectroscopic redshifts are predicted more accurately, especially in the $0.1$ to $0.8$ redshift range where more spectroscopic data are available (about $6,500$ galaxies).
-This suggests that prediction accuracy may be influenced by uncertainties in photometric redshifts.
+Notably, galaxies with spectroscopic redshifts are predicted more accurately, especially in the $0.1$ to $0.8$ redshift range where more spectroscopic data are available (about $7,444$ galaxies).

 Focusing more closely on each redshift bin in the range $0.1$ to $0.8$, the overestimation occurs primarily from $0.1$ to $0.3$.
 For redshifts above $0.3$, the medians align well with the 1:1 relation line, although a slight underestimation appears between $0.7$ and $0.8$.
 This bin also shows a higher RMSE, indicating greater dispersion in the redshift predictions, which is also evident in the residual plot.
 In the redshift range $0.8$ to $1.5$, the median of most data points is well predicted, with some underestimation evident between $1.2$ and $1.5$.
-In the $1.5$ to $2.5$ range, there is a slight overestimation between $1.5$ and $1.8$, followed by an increasing underestimation at redshifts higher than $1.8$.
-Finally, in the $2.5$ to $3.5$ bin, although the overall bias remains close to zero, the redshifts below $2.8$ tend to be overestimated, while those above $3$ are underestimated.
+In the $1.5$ to $2.5$ range, there is a slight overestimation between $1.5$ and $1.7$, followed by an increasing underestimation at redshifts higher than $1.9$.
+Finally, in the $2.5$ to $3.5$ bin, although the overall bias remains close to zero, the redshifts below $2.8$ tend to be slight overestimated, while those above $3$ are underestimated.

 For stellar mass, after deriving the SOM predictions, we renormalized them to the reference magnitude of $m_{\mathrm{F444W}} = 23$ and compared them to the output of the SED fitting.
 Figure~\ref{fig:mass_obs} shows the predicted stellar masses.
 The shaded regions indicate the limits of mass completeness in each redshift bin, based on the magnitude completeness of $m_{\mathrm{F444}}^{\mathrm{lim}} = 27$.
 In all redshift bins, the predicted stellar masses lie close to the 1:1 relation line, which is also evident in the strong correlation between the parameters, as indicated by the Pearson correlation coefficient ($0.9$).
 The largest dispersion is observed for stellar masses below the completeness threshold.